canonical/traefik-k8s-operator/doc/adr/2023-10-18 subdomain routing with cert per unit.md

 * Bad, because may get rate limited by the CA.
   * IPA: new CSR (CRR) for every added (removed) app
   * IPU: new CSR (CRR) for every added (removed) unit
+* Bad, because if we are not careful, the rate limit could break the only cert in use.

 ## Pros and Cons of the Options